F.F. Fox'SFarm of Alapaha Blue Blood Bulldogs

 *Eggs- Raw egg whites can give dogs biotin deficiency, so be sure to consult the advice of a licensed veterinarian before giving them or any food/treats to your pet you may be unsure about, for their health and safety.

-*Fruits- Grapes and Raisins, cranberries, Persimmons, Peaches, and Plums are especially dangerous treats for your dog.
-The problem with these fruits are the seeds and pits.
+*Fruits and Vegetables…Fruits- grapes, raisins, cranberries, persimmons, peaches and plums are especially dangerous treats for your dog.
+The problem with these fruits is the seeds and pits.
 Seeds from persimmons can cause inflammation of the small intestine and cause intestinal obstruction.
 Also, obstruction or choking is a possibility if a dog eats the pit from a peach or plum.
 More importantly, peach and plum pits contain cyanide which is poisonous to both humans and dogs.
 The difference is that humans know not to eat them.
 Dogs, unfortunately, do not.
-Other toxic human foods to dogs are Onions, yeast dough, artificial sweeteners, avocados, alcohol, and coffee.
+Other toxic human foods to dogs are onions, yeast dough, artificial sweeteners, avocados, alcohol and coffee.

 *Ice Cream- Dogs do not digest dairy very well, and some dogs have a slight intolerance to lactose, a sugar found in milk products.

-digestive systems cannot process food in the same way as humans, meaning certain foods normally classed as healthy could be toxic for a dog.
-Oily and fatty foods can lead to severe health problems such as diarrhea, vomiting, and pancreatitis.
+*Table Scraps- Feeding table scraps can cause many health issues for your pet.
+Feeding dogs scraps of food from the dinner table damages the health of pets as canine digestive systems cannot process food in the same way as humans.
+Dogs’ digestive systems cannot process food in the same way as humans, meaning certain foods normally classed as healthy could be toxic for a dog.
+Oily and fatty foods can lead to severe health problems such as diarrhea, vomiting and pancreatitis.
 Even worse, there are several people foods that are highly toxic to animals.
 Onions or any food prepared with them, for instance, can be unsafe for dogs and should never be given.
 Fat trimmings, cooked or uncooked can be an obvious cause of obesity in dogs.
-Fat trimmed from meat can cause pancreatitis or the swelling of the pancreas.
+Fat trimmed from meat can cause pancreatitis.
 This can be painful and cause loss of appetite, lethargy, and dehydration.
-Feeding cooked bones to your dog such as leftover chicken or pork chop bones etc. is extremely risky as cooked bones can become a choking hazard, and could splinter causing punctures and lacerations internally.
+Feeding cooked bones to your dog such as leftover chicken or pork chop bones etc. is extremely risky as cooked bones can become a choking hazard and could splinter causing punctures and lacerations internally.
 Some dogs that are constantly fed with table scraps have the tendency to become dependent on them.
 Dogs that eat table scraps could start refusing to eat their regular dog food.
 Aside from that, feeding your pets the scraps can also cause undesirable behaviors such as the sneaking of food off of your plate while your back is turned.
-Granted, most dogs if given the chance, will do this anyway unless they have been properly trained.
-However, If they already have a taste for it, this may encourage the behavior along with begging, which both can become very annoying,
+Granted, most dogs if given the chance will do this anyway unless they have been properly trained.
+However, if they already have a taste for it, this may encourage the behavior along with begging, which both can become very annoying.

 Click on the highlighted word, "Dogs Health" and on the PET MD logo below, for more in-depth information on this topic.